autodl-community/autodl-irssi/docs/configuration/filter.md

 > **Type:** Integer
 **Default:** 0
 **Example:** priority = 10
 **Description:** Use it to determine the order by which filters are checked.
 Negative numbers are allowed.
+Filter with highest priority number will be checked first.
+Example Filter1: Priority 7, Filter2: Priority 3, Filter3: Priority 4, the order of check will be Filter1, Filter3 and Filter2.

 #### match-sites
 > **Type:** Comma separated list